Zaneham/Ternary_inference/paper/PAPER.md

 - Simplified rounding (truncation equals rounding)
 - No separate sign bit required

-Our work applies these 60-year-old insights to modern transformer architectures.
+This work applies these 60-year-old insights to modern transformer architectures.

 ---